 Bottled water in Spain

 Bottled water consumption in Spain grew from 74m litres in 1965 to over 5,000m in 2016.
 That’s from about 74m glass bottles to around 6-8 billion plastic bottles in 2017.
-This has caused big issues in terms of plastic pollution as only about 20% gets recycled and the rest ends up on landfills and incineration plants.
+This has caused big issues in terms of plastic pollution as only about 30% gets recycled.
+The rest ends up on landfills and incineration plants.

 Tap water in Spain: Conclusion